 These little extras (that will be very easy for you) will give your clients the “wow-factor” that will make them want to tell all their friends how much you helped them.
 This personal touch is what grows a business like wildfire.

 A sales funnel is the symbolic representation of the sales process, used for decades by salespeople in every industry visualize the path from cold lead to paid client.
 It’s especially important to understand if you’re starting a credit repair business.

 A successful salesperson knows that sales are a numbers game.
 The object is to get as many leads as you can into your sales funnel, then the strongest leads, after much cultivation, finally become successful sales.

-It’s always awesome when someone magically calls out of the blue and wants to sign up for your service, but that’s a rarity.
+It’s always awesome when someone magically contacts you out of the blue and wants to sign up for your service, but that’s a rarity.
 Generally speaking, leads are like planting seeds.
 They don’t grow by themselves.
 They need a lot of follow up and communication.
 How do you keep this all organized?
 That’s where software comes in handy!

 Here’s the super simple way that many successful credit repair businesses organize their sales process and from within Credit Repair Cloud.

 Keeping it simple like this is usually the most productive and most profitable.

-During or immediately after each and every call with a lead or a prospect, do this:
+During or immediately after each and every conversation with a lead or a prospect, do this:

 This takes some discipline, but the rewards are great, because each paid client on a recurring plan is very valuable to your business.
 If you’re a Credit Repair Cloud user, the sales CRM reminder tools are built in.